Joe Martin

 PostHog

-I joined PostHog as the first marketing hire, back when it all it did was analytics.
+I joined PostHog as the first marketing hire, back when all it did was analytics.
 Now, I lead the marketing team, we’re building every tool developers need to ship better products, and we’re valued at over $1.6bn.

 Teams at PostHog wear many hats, so I’ve done everything from launching our startup program to shipping product features like the in-app roadmap.
-I also built the foundations of our content, demand gen, customer support, partnerships, and product marketing teams
+I also built the foundations of our content, demand gen, customer support, partnerships, and product marketing teams.

 Pollen